jakubkulhan/js2php/README.md

 ## PHP interoperability

 js2php can very well interoperate with PHP, `JS::fromNative()` and `JS::toNative()` are here to help.
-Native language is PHP, host language is Javascript `JS::fromNative()` can translate any value from PHP world to Javascript.
+In js2php vocabulary native language is PHP, host language is Javascript.
+`JS::fromNative()` can translate any value from PHP world to Javascript.
 Null, boolean, integer, float, and string types are left as they are.
 Arrays with numerical indexes and empty arrays are converted to Javascript `Array` objects.
 Other arrays and `stdClass` objects get converted to `Object` objects as if created by object literal.

-For objects are created their Javascript counterparts.
-But only public object methods get imported.
-Also for methods starting with `get` and `set` are created accessor properties on Javascript object and `__toString` method is renamed to `toString`.
+For other PHP objects their Javascript counterparts are created.
+Only public object methods get imported.
+Also for methods starting with `get` and `set` are created accessor properties.
+`__toString` method is renamed to `toString`.

 	Javascript:
 	@@